Demitrius Omphroy: College and amateur

-Professional
+Toronto FC

-Omphroy was selected by Toronto FC in the second round (26th overall) of the 2011 MLS SuperDraft.
-He was officially signed by Toronto FC on March 16, 2011.
-Omphroy made his debut for Toronto June 29 as a second half sub for Joao Plata in a 1–0 home victory over Vancouver Whitecaps FC.
-Originally a right back, Omphroy was moved to the forward position after a few games with Toronto FC.
+Toronto FC selected Omphroy in the second round, 26th overall, of the 2011 MLS SuperDraft and signed him on March 16, 2011.
+He made his only first-team appearance on June 29, replacing Joao Plata in the second half of a 1–0 home win over the Vancouver Whitecaps.
+Originally a right back, he was moved forward during the season.